Cable and Satellite

 Cable and Satellite Stations

-Doctor Who has aired on a number of cable and satellite stations over the years, and this was the only method by which some countries - particularly those in Europe - could view the series on a regular basis.
+Doctor Who has aired on a number of cable and satellite stations over the years, and this was the only method by which some countries - particularly those in Europe during the 1980s and 1990s - could view the series on a regular basis.

 Doctor Who aired briefly on this Latin America station:

 Imagen Satelital, a Latin American broadcaster, licensed season 13 (Tom Baker's second season) and possibly also some of the Leela stories from season 14, in 2001, and broadcast to:

 - And possibly other countries within Central America, such as Belize (Terrance Dicks has mentioned at conventions that he once signed autographs during a visit to Belize in December 2003)

 From 1 October 2001, the series was (probably) available on the following satellite channels:

 Episodes aired on Sundays at 9:30pm, and again on Monday, at 4:30am!

 The serials were broadcast in English but with Spanish subtitles, the first time this method was adopted; previously, broadcasts in Spanish-language countries were dubbed.
 It would seem that by 2001, the original dubbed tapes that were used from the late 1970s (and owned by Time Life / Lionheart) were no longer available.